Some Thoughts About Thinking

 The Rule: Everything begins with the way you “choose” to think.

-Thoughts are the process of thinking—everybody does it, some better than others.
+Thoughts are the process of thinking.
+Everybody does it— some better than others.
 “How should I think?
 How should I act?
 How should I react?”

 Thoughts are cognitive, active, and ongoing.
-They never stop and hardly slow down.
+They never stop and hardly ever slow down.
 In fact, thinking is the full-time work of your conscious mind.

 - You can act on it — say it, do it.
 2. You can dismiss it — don’t say it, don’t do it; dismiss the thought before you act on it and move on to the next one.
+Once dismissed, that thought deleted.

 Your thoughts serve many purposes in the human mind.
 They are used to:

 This last function—deciding—is the most critical.
 It is the final step before actually saying things and doing stuff, whether good or bad.
-It is the pivot point that shapes all behavior: acting or reacting, behaving or misbehaving, righteous or unrighteous acts.
+It is the pivot point that shapes all behavior: acting or reacting, behaving or misbehaving, righteous or unrighteous actions.

 Notable Thoughts About Thinking